spring-projects/spring-framework/CONTRIBUTING.md

     Issue: SPR-1234, SPR-1235

-1. Use imperative statements in the subject line, e.g. "Fix broken Javadoc link"
+1. Use imperative statements in the subject line, e.g. "Fix broken Javadoc link".
 1. Begin the subject line with a capitalized verb, e.g. "Add, Prune, Fix, Introduce, Avoid, etc."
-1. Do not end the subject line with a period
+1. Do not end the subject line with a period.
-1. Restrict the subject line to 50 characters or less if possible
+1. Restrict the subject line to 50 characters or less if possible.
-1. Wrap lines in the body at 72 characters or less
+1. Wrap lines in the body at 72 characters or less.
-1. Mention associated JIRA issue(s) at the end of the commit comment, prefixed with "Issue: " as above
+1. Mention associated JIRA issue(s) at the end of the commit comment, prefixed with "Issue: " as above.
-1. In the body of the commit message, explain how things worked before this commit, what has changed, and how things work now
+1. In the body of the commit message, explain how things worked before this commit, what has changed, and how things work now.

 For examples of this style, issue a `git log --author=cbeams` in the `spring-framework` git repository.
 For convenience, here are several such commits: